A trial comparing a single radiotherapy treatment with a course of radiotherapy treatments for cancer pressing on the spinal cord (SCORAD III)

 Phase 3

-This is a trial to see if one large treatment (fraction) of radiotherapy works as well as several smaller fractions to treat people who have cancer pressing on the nerves in their spine.
-The trial is supported by Cancer Research UK.
+This trial compared 1 treatment of radiotherapy with 5 treatments of radiotherapy.
+It was to see if 1 treatment worked as well to treat people who have cancer pressing on the nerves in their spine.

 More about this trial

-Doctors want to know whether these treatment plans give similar results.
-If having a single fraction works just as well, it would mean quicker treatment and less time in hospital.
+Doctors wanted to know whether the 2 different treatment plans gave similar results.
+They wanted to find out if a single dose (fraction) works just as well as 5 treatments.
+It would mean quicker treatment and less time in hospital.

 Trial design